Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 - Meets all other essential requirements listed (see General Requirements);

-File review is based upon the evaluation of eligibility as defined above, followed by an evaluation of the applicant’s file (63% MCCEE exam results, 7% transcripts and Medical School Performance Report, 10% CV and 20% CASPer test score).
+File review is based upon the evaluation of eligibility as defined above, followed by an evaluation of the applicant’s file (63% MCCQE Part 1 exam results (candidates need to have a passing score in the exam in order to move forward in the selection process), 7% transcripts and Medical School Performance Report, 10% CV and 20% CASPer test score).
 Competitive candidates are invited to a mandatory multiple mini-interview session.
 The interview counts for 100% of the final offer of admission.

-Admission cycle: Select the "Summer" term in the online application system; the program starts in April following the Sept.
+Admission cycle: Select the "Summer" term in the online application system; the program starts in mid-April following the Sept.
 1-Nov.
 1 application period.

 IMG 4 Admission requirements and conditions